-While regular does of meperidine can be habit-forming, higher levels can be even worse.
+While regular doses of meperidine can be habit-forming, higher levels can be even worse.
 If you use a great deal of meperidine, you can become physically and mentally dependent on it.
 You might become used to using such high levels of the drug that it no longer has the same effects.
 As a consequence, you would then have to use more and more meperidine to feel its effects.
-When you become accustomed to the effects of drug, you are experiencing a condition known as drug tolerance.
+When you become accustomed to the effects of drugs, you are experiencing a condition known as drug tolerance.

 Because it is so powerful, it’s important to follow your doctor’s orders when taking meperidine/Demerol.
-Read and follow the information on the label of your prescription, don’t take more than the prescribed amount, and don’t take it for a longer than the prescription indicates.
+Read and follow the information on the label of your prescription, don’t take more than the prescribed amount, and don’t take it for longer than the prescription indicates.

 Not surprisingly, the powerful nature of narcotics like meperidine means that they are restricted drugs.
-You cannot obtain them unless you have a prescription and you cannot re-sell them or give them away.
+You cannot obtain them unless you have a prescription and cannot re-sell them or give them away.
 State and federal narcotic laws control who distributes and receives narcotics, while agencies and courts enforce these laws and punish people that break those laws.
 So if you use meperidine and narcotics incorrectly, you are not only hurting yourself physically and mentally.
 You can also get into a great deal of legal trouble.

 Signs and Symptoms of Demerol

 If you suspect a loved one of being addicted to Demerol, look for the following external signs of Demerol abuse:

 - Constant itching